 I have talked to many visitors to India, and they have said that in the end, it is about following your instinct and being careful.
 Your instinct will always guide you if something is not right.

 Some things to remember – do’s and don’ts

 While begging is prominent in the city, it is rare in the rural parts of India.
 Many Indians are extremely poor, but begging can also become a way of life in the city, bringing in more money than a job.

 If you really feel compelled to give something to roadside beggars, buy some food or give them water.

 You can be ready for delicious food when you visit India – here are a few of my suggestions:

-You'll find great food among roadside vendors.
+You’ll find great food among roadside vendors.
 Try them at least once!
-Just beware if your stomach is sensitive to spices because Indian food has plenty of spices.
-Just pick a vendor that has plenty of people around the stall.
+Just beware if your stomach is sensitive because Indian food has plenty of spices.
+Just pick a vendor that has a crowded food stall.

 You could also try wearing the traditional saree, which is beautiful once draped around you but complicated to put on.
-Complement it with some jewellery and you'll be all set.
+Complement it with some jewelry and you’ll be all set.

-For casual wear try the salwaar kurta, which is light and comfortable and comes in many patterns and colours.
+For casual wear try the salwar kurta, which is light and comfortable and comes in many patterns and colors.

 Remember that the cost of travel in India is low and that traveling from one state to another is simple.
 There are numerous buses and trains running to and from each state.
 You can easily take an overnight train or bus or spend the day watching the countryside go by.
 In metropolitan cities like Delhi, the metro (subway) will be your best friend.